 They also offer client account management savings accounts for single and multiple clients.

 Business customers pay 6.66-6.77% Representative EAR (variable) on arranged overdrafts up to £25,000.
 The arrangement fee varies depending on the overdraft limit, charged at £50-150 or 1.5% depending on the overdraft amount.

 Borrow from £1,000 to £50,000, and repay over 1-7 years.
 Interest rates are fixed and there are no penalties for early repayment.

 Royal Bank of Scotland Reviews and Ratings

-Trustpilot reviewers are mainly critical of the Royal Bank of Scotland, commenting on poor customer service, lack of helpfulness, and out of date processes.
+Trustpilot reviewers are mainly critical of the Royal Bank of Scotland with 87% rating them as 1/5, commenting on poor customer service, lack of helpfulness, and out of date processes.

 Reviews.co.uk only has three reviews, but they’re mainly complimentary.
-Smart Money People is a mixed bag – some have never had any problems with account management and find RBS easy to deal with, while others think RBS has lost the personal touch and advisors are more difficult to deal with.
+Smart Money People is largely positive – many have never had any problems with account management and find RBS easy to deal with, while others think RBS has lost the personal touch and advisors are more difficult to deal with.

-On Which?, RBS scores 3/5 for online banking, telephone banking, and communication.
-They also score 2/5 for transparency of charges and complaint handling.
+On Which?, RBS scores 4/5 for online banking, and 3/5 for transparency of charges, mobile app and communication.
+They also score 2/5 for customer service, service in branch, telephone banking and complaint handling.